 Robots and artificial intelligence continue to develop.
-Due to technological progress, experts are already talking about the extinction of some professions, including technical ones.
+Due to technological progress, experts are already discussing the extinction of some professions, including technical ones.

-Accountant, bookkeeping, data entry, assembly, factory workers are among the jobs AI will replace in the closest future.
+Accountants, bookkeeping, data entry, assembly, and factory workers are among the jobs AI will replace in the nearest future.

 Despite everything announced by the companies below, that they are here to help workers to make their work easier, they may simply replace them with robots.

-The new generation robot called Stretch designed by Boston Dynamics will be available in the market next year.
+The new generation robot called Stretch, designed by Boston Dynamics, will be available in the market next year.
 This four-wheeled robot has an arm that can lift fifty pounds.
 It can be used in warehouses moving and lifting heavy boxes or unloading trucks.
-Improving robot’s AI and manoeuvrability are among the company’s next steps.
-The developers state that mechanism will complement human warehouse labor rather than replace it.
+The company’s next steps are improving the robot’s AI and manoeuvrability.
+The developers state that the mechanism will complement human warehouse labour rather than replace it.

 Office jobs at risks: UiPath Closes $750 Million in Series F Funding

-The same like its competitors, the company clarified that digital solution development doesn’t aim to replace human clerk workers.
-It rather lightens the workload removing monotonous and routine administrative tasks.
-However, considering their financial interest, employers will more willingly invest in software that is cheaper than human labor wage.
+Like its competitors, the company clarified that digital solution development doesn’t aim to replace human clerk workers.
+It instead lightens the workload by removing monotonous and routine administrative tasks.
+However, considering their financial interest, employers will more willingly invest in software that is cheaper than human labour wage.

 Which soft skills to develop?

-The figure below, extracted from The Future of Jobs Report 2020 shows the top skills that employers are looking for.
-These include critical thinking, creativity and emotional intelligence as well as problem-solving.
+The figure below, extracted from The Future of Jobs Report 2020, shows the top skills that employers are looking for.
+These include critical thinking, creativity and emotional intelligence, and problem-solving.

-Talk about soft skills vs hard skills would be incomplete without mention occupations where one or another skill prevails:
+Talk about soft skills (human skills) vs hard skills would be incomplete without mentioning occupations where one or another skill prevails:

 Hard over soft.
 For example, a scientist can be a genuine pro and do an excellent job.
 On the other hand, he may lack teamwork and communication abilities.

 Equal hard and soft.
-Lawyers, accountants, customs officers.
-These specialists require a set of professional, as well as human skills.
+Lawyers, accountants, and customs officers.
+These specialists require a set of professional as well as human skills.
 Communication, collaboration, critical thinking and analysis are a few of them.

 Soft over hard.
 Sales, business, politics, or creative professions.
 You will need several social competencies to be effective in sales.
-You have to speak convincingly in public, to listen, to win over the interlocutor, etc.
+You must speak convincingly in public, listen to win over the interlocutor, etc.

-To build a successful career, it is important to have well balanced hard and soft skills.
+Having well-balanced hard and soft skills is essential to build a successful career.
 Professional skills help a person find a job and do it with high quality.
 Human skills help to become a successful manager.
-Therefore, you are making the right decision if focus your efforts on developing both skill types and keep them balanced.
+Therefore, you are making the right decision if you focus on developing both skill types and keeping them balanced.

-If any questions, comments please reach out!
+If any questions or comments, please reach out!
 David Gousset.